 Screenwriters often use text on a black screen to open up a film or new act of the story.
 The text ranges from quotes, time periods, locations, or as in the opening of Pulp Fiction screenplay by Quentin Tarantino, a definition.

-Tarantino demonstrates the easiest and most basic way to include text over a black screen in a screenplay.
-Just write the text before writing any scene headings.
-Let’s take a look at how Tarantino opens the film with the definition of the word “pulp” over black text.
+Let’s take a look at how Tarantino crafts the opening of a screenplay with the definition of the word “pulp” over black text.
 Click the image below to read the opening text using StudioBinder's screenwriting software.

 How to write over black in screenplay • Read Pulp Fiction Example